-The Philippines is part of Asia and, in particular, Maritime Southeast Asia.
+The Philippines is part of Asia, particularly Maritime Southeast Asia.
 As Southeast Asia is part of Asia, the Philippines is considered Asian.
 Even though the Philippines is located within the Asian territory, many Filipinos identify more with the west, particularly the United States.

 Philippines and Southeast Asia